weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 ## What You Need to Complete This Chapter

-If you are using OSX or Windows, you can install docker, docker machine, virtualbox, compose (mac only) and kitematix using [Docker Toolbox](https://www.docker.com/toolbox).
+If you are using OSX or Windows, you can install Docker, Docker Machine, Virtualbox, Compose (OSX only) and Kitematix using [Docker Toolbox](https://www.docker.com/toolbox).

 For other operating systems, you will need to install and configure the following separately before proceeding: